-The Evidence Project uses implementation science to strengthen, scale up, and sustain family planning services to reduce unintended pregnancies worldwide.
+The Evidence Project uses implementation science – the strategic generation, translation, and use of evidence – to strengthen, scale up, and sustain family planning services to reduce unintended pregnancies worldwide.

-- Expanding the range and availability of contraceptives and other technologies to improve client choices and health outcomes; and
+- Expanding the range and availability of contraceptives to improve client choices and health outcomes;

-- Responding to rapidly changing social norms and contraceptive behaviors within specific contexts.
+- Responding to rapidly changing social norms and contraceptive behaviors, with an eye to contextual factors.